Jiannan Huang Ranks First in LABA International Art Festival's MIMV Global Top 10 List

 Professor Richard Wearn, Todd Williamson, Rob Miller, LABA Blue-chip artist Jiannan Huang (iPad - by video conference), Princess Karen Cantrell, Harrison Engle, and Jesse Weiner

 Beverly Hills, California, USA.
 7th October, 2022.
-The Los Angeles Beverly Arts (LABA) International Art Festival held its judging for the Global Top 10 Most Influential and Most Valuable Artists (MIMV) competition at the Beverly Hilton Hotel in Beverly Hills on September 29th, 2022.
+The Los Angeles Beverly Arts (LABA) International Art Festival held its judging for the Global Top 10 Most Influential and Most Valuable Artists (MIMV) competition at the Beverly Hilton Hotel in Beverly Hills on September 29th, 2022, and LABA Blue-chip artist Jiannan Huang ranked in first place on the Global MIMV Top 10 List which was published today.
 The results of the Top 10 List were determined by five members of the Presidium of the Jury of the LABA International Art Festival who voted in person during a closed-door session that was overseen by Princess Karen Cantrell, the rotating chairman of the LABA International Art Festival.
 The MIMV Global Top 10 artists were chosen from the MIMV Global Top 20 List of artists that was previously announced on September 28th, 2022.

 LABA Blue-chip artist Jiannan Huang ranked first in the LABA MIMV Global Top 10 List